omicron-ai/py_omicron/CONTRIBUTING.md

 This section guides you through submitting a bug report for Omicron.
 Following these guidelines helps maintainers understand your report :pencil: and reproduce the behavior :computer:.

-Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](https://github.com/ielm/omicron/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-#### Before Submitting A Bug Report

-* **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aatom)** to see if the problem has already been reported.
-If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?